 Here are the details

 Join Trouvaille for a long summer weekend in Maine from June 5-9, 2020, to explore the culture, cuisine, history, and natural wonders of the Pine Tree State!
-This trip is a joint partnership with GetMaineLobster.com and we are excited to work together to bring you a truly unique and fun experience.
 From an authentic lobster boating trip to visiting Portland-area museums to a lighthouse cruise, beaches, daily fine dining, and beach walks, we explore Maine in style.
+Your host for this foodie adventure will be Trouvaille Travel Host, Therese Perreault.
+Therese knows Maine intimately and will show you Maine from the local perspective!
+She lived in the Portland area for 10 years, used worked at J’s Oyster, and has the knowledge and insight to help you experience the authentic Maine.

 Comments from our 2019 trip ~ “I took the Maine lobster-centered trip in June of 2019.
 The hosts were excellent.
 The selection of restaurants was good and surprising places I probably would not have thought to go, but were very worth visiting.
 The trip included cultural stops and two boat excursions, one of which was a lobster boat, with education on lobstering.
 I have friends who were sorry to miss this trip, and will try to book next year.” — Pat K., 2019 Maine traveler.

 Fly into Portland, Maine, be picked up at the airport, and whisked over to the Hilton Embassy Suites.
-Check in, get refreshed and settled, and join us at the hotel for a welcome reception to receive your Trouvaille welcome package and enjoy appetizers and drinks.
+Check in, get refreshed and settled, and join us at the hotel for a private welcome reception where you will meet your fellow travelers, dine on our first lobster roll of the trip, watch a presentation and overview of the weekend’s events, enjoy some wine, unwind, and relax!

 We’ll then have lunch in downtown Portland at the Portland Lobster Company where you can grab a lobster roll and dine with a great view of the harbor.
 Just down the pier will be our lobster boat with Lucky Catch Cruises, where we’ll go out in the harbor, learn how to catch lobsters, pull up a few lobster traps (and see what’s inside!), and learn about the lobster industry.
 Mark Murrell, the owner of Get Maine Lobster, will join us!